Careers

 The Role

-This is a fantastic opportunity for an enthusiastic and ambitious Interior Designer with a proven track record of working on multiple projects across a variety of commercial sectors to join our expanding team.
+This is a fantastic opportunity for an enthusiastic and ambitious Part II Architecture Graduate to join our expanding team.

-We have numerous new projects in the office, including hotels and hospitality, offices, major student accommodation and Build to Rent schemes.
-As an Interior Designer you will be working within a team alongside our Directors, Architects and fellow Interior Designers on the design and development of projects from conception stage through to completion.
+We have numerous new projects in the office, including major student accommodation, residential and hotel schemes and a number of other substantial housing developments.
+As an Architect’s Assistant you will be working alongside our Project Architects on the design and development of projects from conception stage through to completion.
+The practice would also look to support the right candidate through their Part 3 studies.

 Your Profile